frontfest/bilbostack-app/README.md

 ### Tests

 The tests are inside the `test` folder.
-Run them with the command `npm test`.
+Run them with the command `yarn test`.

 Tests can also run inside Docker.
-All the files involved in this process are inside `docker/testing` and you can run it by calling `npm run test:docker` or running `run.sh` inside `docker/testing`.
+All the files involved in this process are inside `docker/testing` and you can run it by calling `yarn test:docker` or running `run.sh` inside `docker/testing`.

 ## Running in production